Buckle Me Baby Coats Update | Season 12

 We earn a commission if you make a purchase, at no additional cost to you.

-Each coat costs $14-$15 to manufacture and are sold between $60-$130.
-Over the past three years, Dahlia has managed to sell over $700,000 worth of coats, with the majority of that being in the last 12 months.
+Over the past three years, Dahlia has managed to sell over $700,000 worth of coats, with the majority of that being within the 12 months prior to filming.

-The last shark to speak up was Daymond John, he was also interested and offered $100,000 for 20% equity and 30% of all licensing deals that he brought in.
-With three offers on the table, Dahlia ultimately decided to accept Daymond’s offer.
+Finally, the last shark to speak up is Daymond John.
+He offers $100,000 for 20% equity, plus 30% of all licensing deals that he brings in.

+With three offers on the table, Dahlia ultimately decides to accept Daymond’s offer.
 After leaving Shark Tank with a deal, let’s have a look at a Buckle Me Baby Coats update.

-In an email interview with Shark Tank Recap, Dahlia told us that Daymond has been a great partner for her and that she would make the same deal again!
-“He has helped me work my way through difficult decisions and see other perspectives,” said Dahlia.
-“He also has opened doors for Buckle Me Baby Coats that helps keep more kids safely buckled every winter.”
+“He has helped me work my way through difficult decisions, and see other perspectives,” said Dahlia.
+“He also has opened doors for Buckle Me Baby Coats that help keep more kids safely buckled every winter.”

 During our talk about a Buckle Me Baby Coats update, Dahlia shared that the company has grown by 200% since Shark Tank.
 She also shared that the company had “steady positive growth” during COVID and has expanded to four styles of coats.